oracle/graalpython/docs/user/FAQ.md

 use cases and are continuously evolving the Python implementation to provide the most convenient and least surprising behaviour.

-### What is the performance I can expect from GraalVM's Python?
+### What is the performance I can expect from GraalVM's Python implementation?

 For pure Python code, performance after warm-up can be expected to be around 5-6 times faster than CPython 3.8 (or 6-7x faster than Jython).
 For native